AdobeDocs/release-notes.en/c_legacy_releases/2014-earlier.md

 translate: y
 ---

-# 2014 and Earlier Release Notes
+# Release Notes for 2014 and Earlier

 Add links to PDFs